Skip Ribbon Commands

 Addressing Physical Hazards

-Physical hazards are conditions that could cause accidents in and around buildings.
-Examples include uneven surfaces, fraying carpets, wet floors, broken furniture, open file drawers, exposed electrical wires, stacked items, stairways without handrails, blocked exits, vehicle traffic, etc. Many of these physical hazards can be identified and eliminated through proper inspection, construction, and maintenance programs.
+Physical hazards are conditions that could cause accidents in and around buildings or expose staff to potential violent intrusion.
+Examples include uneven surfaces, fraying carpets, wet floors, broken furniture, open file drawers, exposed electrical wires, stacked items, stairways without handrails, blocked exits, vehicle traffic, broken locks, open access to the facilities, etc. Many of these physical hazards can be identified and eliminated through proper inspection, construction, and maintenance programs.

 Once identified, hazardous condition(s) should be corrected promptly, warnings should be posted at the scene, and/or the hazard should be painted in a conspicuous contrasting color.
 For construction issues, see Construction Policies and Procedures in Facilities.